-After the paper/solid alcohol tablets have caught fire, leave the fire door ajar about 5-10 cm so that the chimney draws well
+3. After the paper/solid alcohol tablets have caught fire, leave the fire door ajar, so that the chimney draws well.

-4. When you can see that the chimney is hot enough to draw (after 5-10 minutes), close the door.
-If all the necessary conditions are met, a thick layer of embers will have been formed in the combustion chamber after another 15-20 minutes.
+4. When you can see that the chimney is hot enough to draw (after 5 - 10 minutes), close the door.
+If all the necessary conditions are met, a thick laver of embers will have been formed in the combustion chamber after another 15 - 20 minutes, and there will be a high temperature in the combustion chamber, which is necessary in order to be able to continue the combustion.